ibm-cloud-architecture/refarch-cloudnative-kubernetes/cluster-to-cluster/README.md

 #### b.
 Deploy the `bluecompute-ce` chart
 To deploy the `bluecompute-ce` chart, follow the instructions below:
-- Go to the `orders-cluster` terminal window.
+- Now go to the `web-cluster` terminal window.
-- Get the `ALB IP` address for the Private ALB:
+- Get the `ALB IP` address for the `orders-cluster` Private ALB:

 ```bash
 $ bx cs albs --cluster <orders-cluster-name>